Modern tidal interaction models for rapid binary population synthesis: I. Methods: Tidal evolution with individual binary systems

 For our individual binary, we simulate a system with $M_{\rm 1, ZAMS}=1 M_\odot$, $M_{\rm 2, ZAMS}=1 M_\odot$, $P_{\rm orb, ZAMS}~=~10$~days, and $e_{\rm ZAMS} = 0.5$, such that we can see circularization and synchronization within the main-sequence lifetime.
 The initial stellar spins are set to zero by default.
 The evolution is shown in Fig.~\ref{fig:int_mass}.
 This particular system ends as a helium white dwarf binary, although we limit our discussion to only the main sequence lifetime ($\sim 10$ Gyr) for this section.

 The component stars in this binary have a radiative core and convective envelope at ZAMS, and their envelope gradually diminishes over the MS lifetime as $(1-\tau)^{1/4}$, where $\tau$ is the fractional age on MS ranging from 0 at ZAMS to 1 at TAMS \citep{Hurley:2002rf}.
 We show the evolution of the core and envelope in Fig.~\ref{fig:int_mass_kipp}.
 The primary (and secondary) experiences equilibrium tides due to viscous dissipation, dynamical tides due to gravity waves (from the envelope), and also dynamical tides due to inertial waves once the spin exceeds the critical threshold of $2\Omega_{\rm spin} \geq \omega_{\rm orb}$.
 The fraction of time spent under each tidal process is shown in Fig.~\ref{fig:int_mass_tides}.

-By magnitude, dynamical tides dominate the evolution of the binary in the fiducial model, whereas equilibrium tides are dominant in the Z77 simulation.
+Dynamical tides (shown in Fig.~\ref{fig:int_mass_dyn} and Fig.~\ref{fig:int_mass_dyn_tau}) dominate the evolution of the binary in the fiducial model, whereas equilibrium tides (shown in Fig.~\ref{fig:int_mass_eq} and Fig.~\ref{fig:int_mass_eq_tau}) are dominant in the Z77 simulation.
 We must note that the Z77 dynamical tides model is meant for stars with convective cores, and is technically irrelevant for this binary.
 We still plot the magnitude of the (2,2) tidal Love number obtained by na\"ively applying their equations for radiative core stars.
 Our model predicts an imaginary Love number that is $\sim 7$ orders of magnitude higher than the ill-applied Zahn model, and 1 or 2 orders of magnitude above equilibrium tides from viscous dissipation alone.